Rayhand117/CapstoneHosting/README.md

-# Ferrari's Highest Stock Price of the Day's Predictor
+# Ferrari's Highest/Lowest Stock Price of the Day's Predictor

 <h1>About this Project</h1>

-Predict Ferrari's Hghest price of the day with no proven accuracy🙂🥲!
+Predict Ferrari's Hghest price of the day with no proven accuracy🙂!

 ## Disclaimer: